 Scott asked if I would be interested in coming to Illinois to give a lecture/demonstration about early American trombone makers, their innovations and marketing strategies.
 The Sousa Archives had set up a very nice exhibit of six late-nineteenth and early-twentieth trombones as well as mouthpieces, catalogs, advertisements and other ephemera.
 In addition, we had selected six other instruments for me to play and demonstrate.
 Oh, and not to be lost in the moment is that the Chicago Cubs had just won baseball’s World Series and it seemed appropriate to make my Cubs hat part of the display.

 I always enjoy getting my hands on, talking about and playing old instruments, such as the alto valve trombone pictured above.
-The time at the Sousa Archives was very rewarding and was made more so because of the engaged audience and their great questions. the trombone exhibit will run for many more months along with an exhibit about the great American composer and bandmaster, Henry Fillmore.
-If you’re in the area, don’t miss it.
+The time at the Sousa Archives was very rewarding and was made more so because of the engaged audience and their great questions.

 From the Sousa Archives I went to the University of Illinois School of Music where I gave a trombone masterclass.
 I worked with three talented students and also enjoyed getting together with my friend, Jim Pugh, who teaches jazz trombone and composition at University of Illinois.
 That was fun.